RahulRajkumar/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page.
 Note that this includes mailto
 ---

-I am a third year Ph.D. student in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu) under [Professor David Weisbart](https://the-weisbart-group.github.io/).
+I am a fourth year Ph.D. student in the [UC Riverside Mathematics Department](https://mathdept.ucr.edu) under [Professor David Weisbart](https://the-weisbart-group.github.io/).
+In June 2023, I received an M.S. in Applied Mathematics from UC Riverside.
 In May 2020, I graduated from the NYU College of Arts and Sciences [Honors Program](https://math.nyu.edu/dynambic/undergrad/ba-cas/majors-minors/honors-programs/) with a [B.A. in Mathematics](https://math.nyu.edu/dynamic/undergrad/ba-cas/overview/), *magna cum laude*.
+For more information, please view [my resume](/assets/pdf/Resume.pdf).

 #### Research Interests

 I am broadly interested in Probability Theory and Stochastic Processes.
-I work with stochastic processes valued in p-adic spaces.
+I work with stochastic processes valued in p-adic spaces, alternatives to the real numbers that naturally display hierarchical, ultra-metric structure.
 The overarching theme of my research program is the interplay between Brownian motions/diffusion processes and symmetry.

 #### Fun Fact About Me
-In addition to pursuing a Ph.D. in Mathematics, I perform in the [UC Riverside Concert Band](https://music.ucr.edu/concert-band) on the bassoon.
-I am classically trained on the alto saxophone.
+In addition to pursuing a Ph.D. in Mathematics, I perform in the [UC Riverside Concert Band](https://music.ucr.edu/concert-band) on the bassoon, and am classically trained on the alto saxophone.

 #### Diversity, Equity, & Inclusion